-Cool off with this sweet Fresh Fruit Summer Salsa!
+Cool off with this sweet Fresh Fruit Summer Salsa that packs a little heat!
 A rainbow of mango, pineapple, kiwi, strawberries, cucumber, and red onion band together with jalapeño and lime for just the right kick.

 Fresh Fruit Summer Salsa